veloxpack/tools/ffmpeg-thumbnail/README.md

 - Advanced video codecs (HEVC, AV1, MPEG-4 removed for size)
 - Hardware acceleration
 - Complex filters (blur, overlay, etc.)
-- Streaming protocols (RTMP, RTSP, UDP)
+- Network protocols (HTTP, HTTPS, RTMP, RTSP, UDP) - local files only

 ### What This Image IS For
-✅ Thumbnail generation
+Thumbnail generation
-✅ Sprite/storyboard creation
+Sprite/storyboard creation
-✅ Frame extraction
+Frame extraction
-✅ Basic image scaling
+Basic image scaling

 ### What This Image IS NOT For
 ❌ Full video encoding/transcoding